 more on the Technology Tools page!

 ThingLink - is a cool image editor.
 You can create hot spots, that link to video, text, pictures, or websites.
 Fun way for students to share their learning.
 Here is an example of one I created.
 Embed or share links.
-How to Add Students with a Code
+A tutorial I created.
+A set of Step by Step instructions and a link to How to Add Students with a Code

 Green Screen by DoInk - Great app for iPads that allow teachers and students to create green screen videos.
 Students can move across their own illustrations, or photos you upload.
 Below is a great tutorial.
 Above is an example from library.